ELELAB/mavisp_data_collection/README.md

 NEWS

+21/04/2026
+Support for uniprot isoforms with manual templates is now available for curators

 09/04/2026

 We have officially switched to Foldx5.1 for data collection and the metadata contains now also the information on the foldx version used for each protein entry